zhousarah/azure-compute-docs/articles/virtual-machines/managed-disks-overview.md

 Every virtual machine has one attached OS disk.
 This disk has a pre-installed operating system, which was selected when the VM was created.
 This disk contains the boot volume.

 Generally, you should store only your OS information on the OS disk.
 You should store all applications and data on data disks.
-However, if cost is a concern, you can use the OS disk instead of creating a data disk.
+But if cost is a concern, you can use the OS disk instead of creating a data disk.

 The OS disk has a maximum capacity of 4,095 gibibytes (GiB).
 However, many operating systems are partitioned with [master boot records (MBRs)](/windows/win32/fileio/basic-and-dynamic-disks#master-boot-record) by default.
 An MBR limits the usable size to 2 TiB.
 If you need more than 2 TiB, create and attach [data disks](#data-disk) and use them for data storage.
 If you need to store data on the OS disk and require the additional space, [convert it to a GUID partition table (GPT)](/windows-server/storage/disk-management/change-an-mbr-disk-into-a-gpt-disk).
 To learn about the differences between an MBR and a GPT on Windows deployments, see [Windows and GPT FAQ](/windows-hardware/manufacture/desktop/windows-and-gpt-faq).